zimmski/tavor/README.md

 ### Graphing

-TODO with examples
+TODO with examples<br/>

 ### Fuzzing

-TODO bigger example with example commands and files
+TODO bigger example with example commands and files<br/>

 ### Delta-debugging

-TODO bigger example with example commands and files
+TODO bigger example with example commands and files<br/>

 ## A complete example for fuzzing, executing and delta-debugging<a name="bigexample"/>

-TODO this example should give a complete overview of how Tavor can be used.
+TODO this example should give a complete overview of how Tavor can be used.<br/>
-TODO do a key-word driven format-file
+TODO do a key-word driven format-file<br/>
-TODO executor for the key-words
+TODO executor for the key-words<br/>
-TODO delta-debug keywords because of an intentional error
+TODO delta-debug keywords because of an intentional error<br/>

 ## How do I use the Tavor platform programmatically?<a name="programmatically"/>

-TODO
+TODO<br/>
-TODO explain creating internal structures (instead of using a format file) with examples TODO explain how to use filters, fuzzers and delta debugging
+TODO explain creating internal structures (instead of using a format file) with examples<br/>
+TODO explain how to use filters, fuzzers and delta debugging<br/>

 ## How do I extend Tavor?<a name="extend"/>

-TODO
+TODO<br/>
-TODO mention feature request section, but if someone is interested in really extending Tavor by her/himself... read on
+TODO mention feature request section, but if someone is interested in really extending Tavor by her/himself... read on<br/>

 ### Filters

-TODO
+TODO<br/>

 ### Fuzzing strategies

-TODO
+TODO<br/>

 ### Delta-debugging strategies

-TODO
+TODO<br/>

 ### Tokens

-TODO
+TODO<br/>
-TODO explain the different interfaces for tokens
+TODO explain the different interfaces for tokens<br/>

 ### Attributes for tokens

-TODO
+TODO<br/>

 ### Special tokens

-TODO
+TODO<br/>

 ### Something else?

-TODO explain if the reader has not find what she/he looks for -> link to the feature request section
+TODO explain if the reader has not find what she/he looks for -> link to the feature request section<br/>

 ## How do I build Tavor?<a name="build"/>